fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 layout: post
 comments: true
 published: true
-title: Getting the most of markdown in GIFT
+title: Getting the most from markdown in GIFT
 header-img: img/posts/MarkdownGIFT.png
 background: '/img/posts/MarkdownGIFT.png'
 ---

-## Getting the most of markdown in GIFT

 Markdown <i class="fab fa-markdown"></i> is a format supported within GIFT (see: [Creating questions quickly in Moodle with GIFT]({% post_url 2020-12-18-Creating-questions-quickly-with-GIFT %})), which can be used for simple formatting text in a question, in answers and feedback: